pedromelobitencourt/Learning-Notebooks/Machine Learning Specialization/Advanced Learning Algorithms/module1.md

 These 3 neurons grouped are called **layer**

-* **Layer**: it's a grouping of neurons whicch takes as inputs the same or similar features and that in turn outputs a few numbers (activation values) together
+* **Layer**: it's a grouping of neurons which takes as inputs the same or similar features and that in turn outputs a few numbers (activation values) together

 Then, we wire those neurons to another one (**output layer**) that outputs the probability of being a top seller